-The movie started off in colour then went black and white at one point – it wasn’t (as some mistakenly thought) a deep and meaningful artistic statement on the meaning of celluloid as an art form, but simply that the producers ran out of cash and couldn’t afford to continue using colour film.
+The movie slips between colour and black and white – which wasn’t (as some mistakenly thought) a deep and meaningful artistic statement on the meaning of celluloid as an art form, but simply that the producers ran out of cash and couldn’t afford to continue using colour film.

 The fascinating structure of the film leaves you unsure whether the fantastically violent final reel is for real or an extension of the schoolboy anarchist’s fervid imagination.
 Whichever, it is a deliciously subversive piece of filmmaking which drips with wit and venom.

 On Founders’ Day, a crowd in the main school hall hears a speech from General Denson (Hugh Thomas).
 Smoke rises from under the stage causing a round of confused coughing as parents get up to leave.
 “My God, we’re on fire!” splutters the general as a mass exodus begins.

 Mortars fired by Wallace (Richard Warwick) and Bobby (Rupert Webster) rain down into the courtyard from the rooftops.
 Mick and Johnny (David Wood) shoot machine guns.
 Bodies fall.

 The crowds take cover, the Chaplain (Geoffrey Chater) shields a pupil from harm, a bishop flees, and General Denson and his guards begin firing back.

 An old lady shouts “Bastards!” while firing a Sten gun.
 The Headmaster (Peter Jeffrey) calls for a ceasefire, but The Girl (Christine Noonan) takes out a handgun and shoots him between the eyes.